bucko13/prism/README.md

 - `APP_PRIVATE_KEY`- a private key used to decrypt content encrypted w/ a corresponding public key
 - `BOLTWALL_URI` - a uri where you are running a payment gateway.
 Useful to have a fallback for paywalled content without its own payment gateway
-- `CAVEAT_KEY` - this is a shared key between Prism and the payment gateway deployed at the `BOLTWALL_URI` above used for 3rd party authentication
 - `OPEN_NODE_KEY`- This isn't strictly necessary, but is used for utility endpoints, such as getting exchange rates for display